Onryō: In media

 Hisako (久子), from the third entry of the fighting game Killer Instinct, is an onryō who died while defending her village.
 She still haunts her old village and will take vengeance on anyone who desecrates its ruins with her naginata.
 She has pale white skin and long black hair like most onryō.

 In 2018, the asymmetrical horror game Dead by Daylight released the Shattered Bloodline chapter DLC, and with it came Rin Yamaoka, The Spirit.
 The Spirit is an onryō who returns from the dead after being brutally murdered by her father.
 In March 2022, Sadako Yamamura was added as a playable character.

 The term onryō is also present in the game Phasmophobia.
 It is one of 24 ghost types that the player can identify, and is noted for treating lit candles like a crucifix.

+Yoshie Kimura, the main antagonist from Death Forest, is an onryō.
+She died when exploring the forest with her classmate, from being beaten to death by an unknown person.

+Mizu, the protagonist of the 2023 Netflix series Blue Eye Samurai shares many similarities with, and is often compared diegetically to, an onryō.

+In Jujutsu Kaisen, the Gojo clan is said to have descended from the onryō Sugawara no Michizane.

+The character Hanzo from the Overwatch franchise received a skin simply titled "onryō".

+The protagonist of the PlayStation 5 game, Ghost of Yōtei, employs the image and mythology of onryō for her campaign of revenge.

 Physical appearance

 Traditionally, onryō and other yūrei (ghosts) had no particular appearance.
 However, with the rising of popularity of kabuki during the Edo period, a specific costume was developed.

-Highly visual in nature, and with a single actor often assuming various roles within a play, kabuki developed a system of visual shorthand that allowed the audience to instantly clue in as to which character is on stage, as well as emphasize the emotions and expressions of the actor.
+Highly visual in nature, and with a single actor often assuming various roles within a play, kabuki developed a system of visual shorthand that allowed the audience to instantly recognize which character is on stage, as well as emphasize the emotions and expressions of the actor.

 A ghost costume consisted of three main elements: